Malik Hall helps No. 22 Michigan State beat Louisville 73-64

 BIG PICTURE

-Michigan State: Izzo's squad back if the problem doesn't get fixed.
+Michigan State: Turnovers will hold Tom Izzo’s squad back if the problem doesn’t get fixed.
 The Spartans went into the game averaging 15.7 turnovers, ranking No. 304 out of 350 teams.

-''If we want to be a championship team, we have to be better on turnovers,'' Hall said.

-Michigan State didn't have a turnover in five-plus minutes to start the game, then had nine turnovers in the first half and two more in the opening minute of the second half.
+They didn’t have a turnover in five-plus minutes to start the game, then had nine turnovers in the first half, two more in the opening minute of the second half.

-Izzo said he was perplexed how often his players turned the ball over because they were simply out of bounds.

-''I might put one of those dog fences in and when they step out of bounds, they'll get zapped,'' he joked.

 POLL IMPLICATIONS